Participants study repertoire with USC music faculty in small chamber ensembles and

 - Include a $50 nonrefundable application fee (make checks payable to: University of

-- Include a tape or CD of 5-10 minutes of you performing on your major instrument (or
+- Include an electronic file or CD recording of 5-10 minutes of you performing on your

 - Mail to: Clifford Leaman, Carolina Summer Music Conservatory, USC School of Music,